Kakamega Kakamega County, Kenya Travel Guide

 Choose an itinerary that matches the length of your stay in Kakamega and beyond.

 Dedicate days 1-3 to Kakamega Forest plus area culture.
 On days 4-5, take a day trip to Kisumu for Lake Victoria, Impala Park, and Kit Mikayi; consider an overnight stay.
-Day SIX allows a go back to Kakamega, Nandi Hills tea plantations, or further forest exploration.
-Depart on Day 7.
+Day SIX allows a go back to Kakamega, Nandi Hills tea estates, or further forest exploration.
+Depart on On THE seventh day.

 Combine the one-week itinerary with multi-day extensions.
 Add 2-3 days for Mount Elgon National Park (montane forest, caves, wildlife).
 Include a 2-day visit to Ruma National Park (Rothschild's giraffes, roan antelopes).
 Alternatively, fly from Kisumu to Maasai Mara or Lake Nakuru for a classic safari.